-Section 16.3 would allow a county or city to request a waiver from the Department of Environmental Quality to allow the disposal of yard waste in a landfill when able to show that prohibiting the disposal would constitute an economic hardship or a potential public health risk.
+Section 16.3 would authorize the Secretary of the Department of Environmental Quality (DEQ), to protect the public health and environment, to develop and implement emergency measures and procedures necessary for the proper management of solid waste generated during the Coronaviris emergency.
+The Secretary may act on the Secretary's own initiative, or upon the request of a public or private landfill operator.
+This section would also allow a county, city, or private company that is providing collection services for yard waste to request a waiver from DEQ to allow the disposal of yard waste in a landfill when able to show that prohibiting the disposal would constitute an economic hardship or a potential public health risk.
 This section would become effective when it becomes law and would expire on August 1, 2020.

 Section 17 would expand the types of professionals qualified to serve as a medical examiner by allowing retired physicians, medicolegal death investigators, and pathologists' assistants to be appointed as county medical examiner.
-The section would also establish a process by which the Chief Medical Examiner could dispose of unclaimed bodies.
+This section would become effective when it becomes law.